auriq/essentia_docs/source/dlv/dlv.rst

 **Working with Saved Queries**

 1. Select your Saved Query from the dropdown.
 The query should appear in the "Input your query here" area.
 If you labeled your query, the label should appear next to the saved query dropdown.
-2. Now you can click the **Run** button to view your query results on your screen and optionally download your query results into a file on your computer by clicking **Download** and entering a filename.
+2. Now you can click the **Run** button to view your query results on your screen and then optionally download your query results into a file on your computer by clicking **Download** and entering a filename.

 ..
 2. Now you can click the **Run** button to view your query results on your screen, download your query results into a file on your instance by clicking **Download** and entering a filename, access the query via an http link by clicking **HTTP**, or generate an OData link for easy loading into Tableau by clicking **OData**.
 ..
 You can generate a new HTTP link for your query by clicking **HTTP** and then clicking **Reset**.
 This is useful if you want to share the link with others, but only want to provide them access for a limited amount of time.